windowsair/MaixPy_DOC/en/get_started/edit_file.md

 NOTES:

 SPIFFS cards are by default assigned to `3MB` `SPIFFS` (starting at flash address `0xD00000`).
-When detected at boot, SPIFFS devices automatically appear as the `/flash` directory within the MaixPy's internal file system.

-Currently the `SPIFFS` implementation on MaixPy does not support creating directories.
+When detected at boot, SPIFFS devices automatically appear as the `/flash` directory within the device's internal file system.
+Currently the `SPIFFS` implementation in MaixPy does not support the creation of directories.

 FAT formatted SD (TF) cards are supported, but FAT32 or exFAT formatted cards are not currently supported.
 When detected at boot, FAT formatted cards will be automatically mounted and appear as the `/sd` directory in the device's internal file system.

 It should be noted that the root directory is only used to mount the SD card or SPIFFS flash card.
 All file operations will operate in the `/flash` or `/sd` directories depending on the format of the memory card.

 ## Why do I need to edit and execute files?